chris-bailey/spring-microservices-bookstore-demo/README.md

 Note that the tests can be run, but it will take longer to build the packages.

 #### Building Docker image for the Front-end Next.js Application
-To build the Docker image for the front-end Next.js application, run the following commands from the top-level directory:
+To build the Docker image for the front-end Next.js application, run the following commands **from the top-level directory**:
 ```sh
 docker build -t microservices-bookstore/nextjs-frontend:latest ./frontend
 ```